12 Welding Tips for Beginners: Master Arc Welding Basics

 9. Manage Heat Input to Minimize Warpage and Distortion ♨️

-Heat is your friend — and your enemy.
-Proper heat input ensures fusion and penetration, but excessive heat causes warpage, distortion, and weakened heat-affected zones.
-Control heat input through a combination of techniques:
+Heat is both your friend and your enemy.
+Proper heat input ensures fusion and penetration.
+Excessive heat causes warpage, distortion, and weakened heat-affected zones.

 • Shorter weld segments with intermittent cooling (stitch welding) on thin or long parts.